Terms and Conditions

 For Goods not manufactured by CMPS the warranty shall be the current warranty provided by the manufacturer of the Goods.
 CMPS shall not be bound be nor be responsible for any term, condition, representation or warranty other than which is given by the manufacturer of the Goods.
 Unless disclosed otherwise, the Labour cost for administering and replacing any warranted goods is the sole responsibility of the client.

-In the event that the Client’s payment is dishonored for any reason the client shall be liable for any dishonor fees incurred by CMPS.
+In the event that the Client’s payment is dishonoured for any reason the client shall be liable for any dishonour fees incurred by CMPS.

 If the Client defaults in payment of any invoice when due, the Client shall indemnify CMPS from and against all costs and disbursements incurred by CMPS in pursuing the debt including legal costs on a solicitor and own client basis and CMPS’s collection agency costs.